aws/aws-cdk/packages/aws-cdk-docs/src/concepts.rst

       - npm test
       - npm pack --unsafe-perm

-To execute the applet and synthesize a CloudFormation template, use the following command.
+To execute the applet and synthesize an |CFN| template, use the following command.

 .. code-block:: sh